symfony/symfony-docs/cookbook/form/form_customization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to denote all of your required fields with a required asterisk (``*``),
-you can do this by customizing the ``field_label`` block.
+you can do this by customizing the ``field_label`` fragment.

-If you're making the form customization inside the same template as your
+In Twig, if you're making the form customization inside the same template as your
 form, modify the ``use`` tag and add the following:

 .. code-block:: html+jinja